Magnify-Cash/magnify-monorepo/README.md

 1. Install Docker v4.10.1 from [here](https://docs.docker.com/desktop/release-notes/#4100).

-2. Clone the [graph-node](https://github.com/graphprotocol/graph-node) repository alongside this repo in the same directory.
+2. Clone the [graph-node](https://github.com/graphprotocol/graph-node) repository into a shared parent directory with the current repository.
+Both repositories should be located in the same parent folder.

 3. Build graph-node images locally by following [these steps](https://github.com/graphprotocol/graph-node/tree/master/docker#running-graph-node-on-an-macbook-m1). **Note**: Before proceeding, you must increase Docker's memory allowance to 8GB from Preferences → Resources.
 After completion, you can revert it to the default 4GB.